Everyone benefits from learning how to have difficult conversations with important people in their lives. It’s a lifelong skill.

 – David L. Cohen, Senior Executive Vice President of Comcast

-SpeakUp! provides youth, educators, and parents the skills, opportunity and support to speak up and be heard on the critical topics of today.
+SpeakUp! provides youth, school adults, and parenting adults the skills, opportunity and support to speak up and be heard on the critical topics of today.

-SpeakUp! enables youth to make positive life choices – and parents and educators to support them – as they navigate the journey to become healthy, confident adults.
+SpeakUp! enables youth to make positive life choices – and parenting adults and school adults to support them – as they navigate the journey to become healthy, confident adults.